aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/generate-barcodes/two-dimensional-2d-barcodes/managing-2d-barcodes/_index.md

 ---

 ## **Hiding CodeText that is too long to display**
-Unlike one dimensional barcode, two-dimensional barcodes often contain a huge amount of data, which is exactly why two-dimensional barcode exists.
+Unlike a dimensional barcode, two-dimensional barcodes often contain a huge amount of data, which is exactly why a two-dimensional barcode exists.
 We often print out the human-readable CodeText along with the barcode, this CodeText has nothing to do with machine scanning.
 In the case of two-dimensional barcodes, CodeText is simply too long to display.
 Under such a situation, a certain approach should be taken.
 ### **Hide BarCode CodeText**
 The following example demonstrates how to hide the barcode CodeText.
-#### **C#**

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-CreateAndManageTwoDBarcodes-HideBarcodeCodeText-HideBarcodeCodeText.cs" >}}

 |**Hiding CodeText's**|